Menu

 A few years ago, we camped in the national park camping area at Green Mountains but this has since been handed over to O’Reilly’s and has now become an eco-resort (with the accompanying price increase, much to my dismay).

-At Green Mountains, you can stay at O’Reilly’s Campground (or in one of the much fancier accommodation options), which opened a few years ago.
-Campsites start around $30 p/n but there are now kitchen facilities, hot showers, etc.
+At Green Mountains, you can stay at O’Reilly’s Campground (or in one of the much fancier accommodation options).

-At Binna Burra, the situation is similar and you can book a site at Binna Burra Rainforest Campsite.
-Prices are similar to O’Reilly’s Campground, starting around $25 p/n for a fairly small campsite.
 There are also some powered sites and towing a caravan here is more much feasible as the road is nowhere near as narrow and with only the last two kilometres being somewhat windy.

-There are only 6 or 7 tent sites at Binna Burra and they aren’t the most inviting spots I’ve ever seen but camping so close to various trailheads is hard to beat.
+There are only 6 or 7 tent sites at Binna Burra and they aren’t the most inviting spots I’ve ever seen but camping so close to various trailheads is hard to beat!

-We have, however, stayed in their safari tents, and while they’re very basic (and slightly overpriced in my view), the valley views and the ease of getting to the trails are fantastic.
 I chose to pay extra to be able to select a specific safari tent, and I’m glad I chose one down the hill – the noise from the teahouse where people were having dinner both nights could be heard far and wide but somehow didn’t manage to reach us.

 CANUNGRA

 The other option is to stay in the valley around Canungra and then drive up to either section for the day.
-There are plenty of options, just google.

-On one of our trips, we stayed at Greenlee Cottages on a working macadamia farm.
-Robyn and Paul were lovely hosts and even gave us a tour around the farm.
+Robyn and Paul were lovely hosts and even gave us a tour when they were still running their macadamia farm.
 We now know 100% more about macadamias than we did before! 🙂

 We stayed in Silky Oak Cottage but next time I would choose Casuarina for more privacy (and no, the stay wasn’t sponsored, we just really enjoyed the farm setting).